World's End Club

 is a puzzle action-adventure game developed by Too Kyo Games and Grounding, and published by IzanagiGames.
-It was initially released as part of Apple Arcade for iOS and macOS in 2020, for Nintendo Switch and Windows in 2021, and for PlayStation 5 in 2025.
+It was initially released as part of Apple Arcade for iOS and macOS in 2020, for Nintendo Switch and Windows in 2021, for PlayStation 5 in 2025, and for Xbox One and Xbox Series X/S in 2026.

 Plot

 In 1995 a group of students on a field trip, Reycho and his fellow members of the Go-Getters Club, (consisting of his friends Pochi and Vanilla, Vanilla's older brother Aniki, Chuko, Jennu, Kansai, Mowchan, Nyoro, Pai and Tattsun), survive an explosion near Tokyo.
 They wake up in an underwater amusement park called World's End Land.
 There, a magical robot named Pielope forces them to play a "Game of Fate", a life-or-death game of tasks.
 After Reycho saves his friends, Pielope attempts to start another game, but Pai renounces it on behalf of the mastermind hidden among them, before being hit by a debris.
 After escaping the underwater amusement park with a submarine, the class arrives at Kagoshima and Pai manages to restore her memory.
 They investigate all prefectures occupied by enemies, and plan to return to Tokyo.
 But the group splits off over traveling routes to Fukuoka or Ōita with one group learning it is 1996 while the other recruits a girl named Yuki, each club member awakening their mysterious powers.
 They reunite in Shikoku, where they meet the Master of a cult dedicated to a powerful artificial intelligence called MAIK, while being pursued by the damaged Pielope.
 After the incident of Kyoto and Osaka, the group meets the people at the cave, and learn the existence of an Otherworlder opposing MAIK and X-TYPES.
 They conclude the truth Vanilla is the mastermind trying to undo MAIK's brainwashing experiment, because the facility stored Vanilla's body with suspended animation, with her ghost accompanying her friends.
 They ride on a train from Nara, but Pielope disables it, unlocking two ending scenarios.
 In one end, the group are captured by robots and manage to regroup at the Nagoya factory, when MAIK uses the Master.
 The gang escapes from the facility and the erupting Mount Fuji destroys the helicopter near the ruined Tokyo.